connxio/docs/docs/integrations/adapters/inbound/service-bus.md

 - **Topic Name**: The name of the topic.
 - **Subscription Name**: The name of the subscription to pick files from.
 - **Use Pure Message Sending**: Enables the [Pure Message Sending Pattern](#pure-message-sending).
 If kept unchecked the [Metadata on Bus, data as blob](#metadata-on-bus-data-as-blob) pattern is used.
+- **Keep message Properties**: When enabled, it keeps the servicebus properties as filecontent.

 ## Message Handling Patterns